CONNECT-platform/coding-blog/docs/md/updates/update-1.md

 # Update #1 -  June 2020

-About a month ago we first announced `coding.blog`.
-It was received really well by the community, much more enthusiastically than what we anticipated.
+About a month ago, we first announced `coding.blog`.
+It was received really well by the community, much more enthusiastically than what we had anticipated.
-Since then, we've been at work to more sharply outline our roadmap and work towards it.
+So since then, we've been at work to more sharply outline our roadmap and work towards making coding.blog a reality.

-Here is a rundown of what has happened since and what are our future plans:
+Here is a rundown of what has happened since our announcement and our future plans:

-- The [first blog](https://eugene.coding.blog) was released alongside a [plugin for **CODEDOC**](https://connect-platform.github.io/coding-blog-plugin) that helps with creating more elegant blogs, both on `coding.blog` and on other hosting services (or for self-hosted blogs).
+- The [first blog](https://eugene.coding.blog) was released alongside a [plugin for **CODEDOC**](https://connect-platform.github.io/coding-blog-plugin) that helps developers create more elegant blogs about coding both on `coding.blog` and on other hosting services (or for self-hosted blogs).

-- We've started the **alpha stage**: we are slowly activating blogs of prospective creators, first batch already activated and began testing and publishing their blogs.
+- We've started the **alpha stage**: we are slowly activating blogs of writers who signed up on our prospective creators list (you can still sign-up: https://coding.blog/creators).
+The first batch of creators already have their blogging space set up and have begun testing and publishing their blogs.

-- As the created content begins to grow, we will start featuring the top posts on `coding.blog` itself, and promoting these contents.
+- As the created content begins to grow, we will start featuring the top blogs (based on relevance and quality of content, topic and writing) on `coding.blog` itself.
+We will also support the creators by promoting their content organically as well.

-- In lock-step with that process, we will further develop and finalize the curation pipeleine and enter the **beta stage**, where people will receive personalized curated lists.
+- Along with that process, we will further develop and finalize the curation pipeleine and enter the **beta stage**, where people will receive personalized curated lists.

-- In lock-step with that process, we will begin rolling out the tipping system as well.
+- In lock-step with the above processes, we will begin rolling out the tipping system as well.

-- We have conducted a more in-depth financial analysis of this project, and have begun looking for proper sources of investment for its initial phases.
+- We have conducted a more in-depth financial analysis of this project, and are exploring different financing options for the initial stage of this project.
 ---

 ## First Blog and Blogging Tools